 The Cleveland Indians appear to be getting hot at the right time, now we’ll just have to see if enough time remains for the Tribe to chase down first place.

-This afternoon the Indians did what a pennant contender should do, putting away the lowly St. Louis Browns early by plating five runs in the first four innings.
+This afternoon the Indians did what a pennant contender should do, put away the lowly St. Louis Browns early, plating five runs in the first four innings.
 They used the early lead to hold off a late rally from the Brownies to win 6-4 in front of 55,616 believers at Municipal Stadium.
-It was the Indians’ seventh straight triumph.
+It was the Indians seventh straight triumph.

-The win, combined with Boston’s 10-4 loss to the Philadelphia Athletics, gets the Tribe back to just two and a half games in back in the standings.
-Neither Boston nor New York play a second game this afternoon, so a second day of sweeping the Browns could further cut into the Red Sox’s first place lead.
+The win, combined with Boston’s 10-4 loss to the Philadelphia Athletics, gets the Tribe back to just two and a half games back in the standings.
+Neither Boston or New York play a second game this afternoon, so a second day of sweeping the Browns could further cut into the Red Sox first place lead.